aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

 ### Data Preprocessing

 - The input text is the abstract of scientific papers.
 So, I'd assume use of stop words serves meaningful purpose, and therefore shouldn't be removed before inference from transformer models.
+Although, I remove stop words when CountVectorizer is called.
+And the list of stopwords is used from Gensim library - `gensim.parsing.preprocessing.STOPWORDS`

 - Basic cleaning - I only performed basic text cleaning as follows:
   - Replace `\n`'s with a space.